Provided here is information to help you organize your monitoring plan, or study design.

 (QAQC) measures that are necessary to insure accuracy and precision.

-It’s well worth taking the time to figure out what you want to do.
+It’s beneficial to figure out what you want to do in advance.

 - List the members of your technical committee and their expertise.
 Write a job description of the roles and responsibilities of the technical committee members.